 What is password hygiene and why is it important?

-The practices important for good password hygiene include, but are not limited to, selecting passwords that are not obvious, perfunctory, or common, selecting a unique password for each account
+The practices important for good password hygiene.
+Such as, selecting passwords that are not obvious and a different password for each account.

 Troy Hunt say’s “Making good password choices is the single biggest control consumers have over their security posture.”

 What is 2FA?
 2FA uses more than one type of information to identify who you are to grant you access to your online account.
-The first factor in 2FA is usually something that you know, such as a password, while the second factor is usually something you have, such as a one-time password (OTP) from a physical OTP token.
-OTP is important to prevent your account from being accessed by unauthorized users.
+The first factor in 2FA is usually something that you know, such as a password. while the second factor is usually something you have, such as a one-time password (OTP) from a physical OTP token.
+OTP is important to prevent your account from unauthorized users access.
 Here’s how to enable 2FA on your accounts across the web.

 3- Develop a strong security culture